garv-jain1/garv-jain1/README.md

 - 👋 Hi, I’m @garv-jain1
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning Reactjs
-- 💞️ I’m looking to collaborate on frontend and opensource projects
+- 💞️ I’m looking to collaborate on full-stack and opensource projects
 - 📫 You can reach me at garvjainpb@gmail.com

 <!---